 The input to the TMIV encoder consists of a list of source views (Figure 4).
 The source views represent projections of a 3D real or virtual scene.
 The source views can be in equirectangular, perspective, or orthographic projection.
-Each source view should at least have view parameters (camera intrinsics, camera extrinsics, geometry quantization, etc.), and a geometry component in the form of 8-16 bits raw video with range/invalid sample values.
-A source view may have attribute components but for this version of TMIV only YC_BC_R 4:2:0 10 bits texture is supported.
-A source view may also comprise an entity component.
+Each source view should at least have view parameters (camera intrinsics, camera extrinsics, geometry quantization, etc.).
+A source view may have a geometry component in the form of 8-16 bits raw video with range/invalid sample values.
+Also a source view may have texture attribute component in the form of $YC_BC_R$ 4:2:0 10 bits .
+Additional optional attributes per source view are an entity map and a transparency attribute component.
 The set of components has to be the same for all source views.

-Figure 4: Input source views composed of attribute and geometry components, and entity maps
+Figure 4: Input source views composed of texture attribute and geometry components, and entity maps